-STS LNG transfer between two ships moored at two jetties of a land based (receiving) terminal.
+- STS LNG transfer between two ships moored at two jetties of a land based (receiving) terminal.
 In this case the gas sampling system installed on the pipeline(s) of the (receiving) terminal are to be used to determine the LNG quality transferred.
 It is recommended to use the sampling system which is installed as close as possible to the unloading vessel in case more than one sampling system is available.
-Due to mixing of different gas qualities (e.g., because of cold circulation), two sampling systems and two quality certificates could be required (one at the unloading ship and one at the loading ship).

 Small scale vessels can be defined by various characteristics, such as vessel capacity, flow rate or volume transferred.
-The typical cargo capacity range for a small-scale LNG vessel is between 200 and 30 000 m3, however many of the vessels under 1 000 m3 are primarily used for LNG bunkering operations.
+The typical cargo capacity range for a small scale LNG vessel is between 200 and 30 000 m3, however many of the vessels under 1 000 m3 are primarily used for LNG bunkering operations.
 Those with larger capacities, but less than 30 000 m3, transfer cargo to and from LNG facilities equipped with a compatible jetty designed for smaller vessels.
 These loading or unloading operations will have flow rates varying from 200 to 2 000 m3/hour thus providing the possible opportunity for utilizing flow meters for the custody transfer measurement (see section 17.2 and Appendix 1).
-The small-scale LNG transfers can utilize jetty manifolds with hard arms or cryogenic hoses depending on the facility's design.
+The small scale LNG transfers can utilize jetty manifolds with hard arms or cryogenic hoses depending on the facility's design.
 Although small scale LNG vessels can have atmospheric cargo tanks as well, they mainly consist of type C tanks and can maintain much higher pressures than traditional atmospheric tanks on shore.
 This must be considered when managing the return vapor flow during (un)loading operations.

-(Un)loading of small-scale carriers brings some additional considerations when compared to classical large-scale ship-to-shore transfers.
-Special attention should be paid when performing small ship operations at a terminal designed for large scale carriers, and modified to accept small scale vessels, e.g., the technical compatibility of the small scale vessel with the large scale terminal.
+(Un)loading of small scale carriers brings some additional considerations when compared to classical large scale ship-to-shore transfers.
+Special attention should be paid when performing small ship operations at a terminal designed for large scale carriers, and modified to accept small scale vessels, e.g. the technical compatibility of the small scale vessel with the large scale terminal.
 Furthermore, whilst large scale LNG carriers are dedicated to LNG service, small scale vessels may be certified for multiproduct service, providing an increased risk of contamination to the terminal.
 Additional precautions may be considered to prevent contamination of the BOG, particularly when the previous cargo may differ from LNG.
 It may be prudent to perform a check of the cargo history, and where necessary, perform additional sampling prior to (un)loading if there is any doubt about the previous cargoes.